Brooklyn Home Buying Timeline

 • Interview is scheduled, typically a weekday evening

-• You show up on time, polished, and ready to answer questions
+• You show up on time, prepared, and ready to answer questions directly

 • The board decides after the interview

-The managing agent typically notifies the seller’s side, and the attorneys and brokers move immediately into closing coordination.
+The managing agent notifies the seller's side and the attorneys and brokers move immediately into closing coordination.

-Typical time frame: often 1 to 2 weeks after approval
+Typical timeframe: 1 to 2 weeks after approval

-The managing agent, attorneys, and (if applicable) lender coordinate a closing date.
-Closings can happen quickly if the building and bank are ready, and they can take longer if schedules are tight.
+The managing agent, attorneys, and lender coordinate a closing date.
+Closings can happen quickly when everyone is ready.
+They take longer when schedules are tight or documents are still outstanding.

 What happens here: